SW 201 Introduction to Social Work (4) (S)

 SW 450 Research Methods in Social Work (4)

 Offers an overview of data collection methods and analysis procedures within the context of health and human services.
 Both positivistic and naturalistic paradigms are examined.
 Students learn how to pose research questions, design studies, collect data, and analyze, interpret and report their data.
-Prerequisites: junior/senior status, successful completion of math requirement, and consent.
+Prerequisites: junior/senior status and MATH placement B or successful completion of math requirement, and consent.
 Offered fall of even-numbered years, or as needed.

 SW 472 Social Work Internship (12)

 A capstone experience in which students are placed in an agency, organization, company, or legislative setting that offers them an opportunity to assume a preprofessional role where they can build skills and expand their expertise.
 Psychology majors must complete the core and the major requirements for the specific major.
-Prerequisites: senior status; SW/HHS/HHSSW 201,302, 338, 400, and 401; POLS 343; PSY 337; 21 semester hours of upper-level courses to support the empasis with a grade of C or higher in each course; a minimum grade point average of 2.5; a minimum of 45-60 semester hours of 300/400-level coursework, and approval of the internship committee.
-Corequisite: SW 475 (formerly HHSSW 475).
+Prerequisites: senior status; C or higher in all required social work courses; completion of application and consent of all full-time social work faculty.
+Corequisite: SW 475.
 Offered each spring.

 SW 475 Social Work Seminar (4) (I)